gyda13/HueHunter/README.md

 # Hue Hunter
 Hue Hunter is an educational game app that provides a way for children who wants to </br>
 learn about an object's color by classifying the object's color in a fun way.
-</br> The game support children with vision accessibility.
+</br> The game support children with vision disabilities.

 ## Technologies
 - SwiftUI </br>